ansible/ansible/docs/docsite/rst/vault.rst

 In the above case, the 'dev' password will be tried first, then the 'prod' password for cases where Ansible doesn't know which vault id is used to encrypt something.

-If the vault content was encrypted using a :option:`--vault-id` option, then the label of the vault id is stored with the vault content.
+If the vault content was encrypted using a :option:`--vault-id <ansible-vault --vault-id>` option, then the label of the vault id is stored with the vault content.
 When Ansible knows the right vault-id, it will try the matching vault id's secret first before trying the rest of the vault-ids.